lanl-aea/waves/docs/tutorial_01_geometry.rst

         \vspace*{\fill}
     \end{landscape}

 In this case, the single source file ``rectangle_geometry.py`` is producing several output files which are required by the workflow.
-Notice that only two of these files were specified in our geometry task:
-``rectangle_geometry.cae`` and ``rectangle_geometry.jnl``.
-The ``rectangle_geometry.stdout`` and
-``rectangle_geometry.abaqus_v6.env`` files are generated as part of the ``AbaqusJournal`` builder and appended automatically during task generation.
+Notice that only two of these files were specified in our geometry task: ``rectangle_geometry.cae`` and ``rectangle_geometry.jnl``.
+The ``rectangle_geometry.stdout`` files is generated as part of the ``AbaqusJournal`` builder and appended automatically during task generation.
 This workflow visualization will become crowded quickly in these tutorials, so future visualization commands will show you how to ignore specific file extensions to reduce visual clutter.

 This workflow graph would be relatively easy to manage manually for this simple introductory tutorial.
 However, as the core tutorials grow in file count, and especially when we start adding parameter studies, it will become more obvious